 In addition to four to five full campus productions each year, opportunities abound to collaborate with groups in the Hastings area, such as a Shakespeare with Noodles youth troupe, Hastings Community Theatre and Boxcar Youth Theatre.
-January Term experiences include working with professional artists to provide you with exposure to choreographers and other artists currently in the field.

 Our professors also recognize a working artist today needs to crossover among various media, so they’ve created performance and design classes to serve as a strong base for entrance into all performing arts.

 At every step in your path, you’ll appreciate the stepping stones of teaching, counseling, inspiring, supporting and guiding from our engaged faculty.

 It’s an experience that’s true to Hastings College, and you won’t find it anywhere else.